 AD: Why do you feel the image of Évangéline has held up so much over history?

 RB: The poem was so popular, it’s one of the earliest if not most prominent example of American romanticism.
-What Longfellow does in that poem in a decolonial lens, he’s using Évangéline as a device for two political agendas.
+What Longfellow does in that poem — if we criticize it through a decolonial lens — he’s using Évangéline as a device for two political agendas.
 One is to villainize the British as this is the post American revolution.
 The second is she travels across the states, she’s charting the lands through literature claiming it as Euro descended white non-indigenous land.
 It’ a tragic story, it’s one of the rare stories where the main hero is a woman at the time.

 Nova Scotia and the Nova Scotian government, round about the end of the 19th century, they developed a tourism industry that was thought as a way to capitalize on the popularity [of Évangéline], and in turn the displacement of Acadians.